An Analysis of Concept Bottleneck Models: Measuring, Understanding, and Mitigating the Impact of Noisy Annotations: Acknowledgement

 \section{Acknowledgement}

-This work was supported by the Institute of Information \& communications Technology Planning \& Evaluation (IITP) grants (No.2019-0-01906, Artificial Intelligence Graduate School Program(POSTECH), and RS-2022-II220959/No.2022-0-00959, (part2) Few-Shot learning of Causal Inference in Vision and Language for Decision Making) and the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (RS-2023-00210466).
+This work was partly supported by the Institute of Information \& communications Technology Planning \& Evaluation (IITP) grants (RS-2019-II191906, Artificial Intelligence Graduate School Program (POSTECH), RS-2022-II220959, (part2) Few-Shot learning of Causal Inference in Vision and Language for Decision Making), and the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (RS-2023-00210466).

 \addtocontents{toc}{ }